Mapping quantum Hall edge states in graphene by scanning tunneling microscopy: Appendix

 Next, we add the potential of the TIQD $\Phi_{\mathrm{TIQD}}(\mathbf{x})$ with center at the marked position $x_{\rm tip}$.
 We use a fit function found previously \cite{Freitag2018,PhysRevB.102.155430,Schnez2008} reading

 with $\mathbf{x}$ being the 2D position on the flake with respect to $\mathbf{x}_{\rm tip}$.
 The parameter $\alpha$ is taken in \AA, while $|V_0|$ is taken in eV.
-For demonstration in Supplementary Fig.~\ref{e:potential_dumb}c, we use a potential depth $V_0 = 0.02$\,eV, but later $V_0$ and $\alpha$ are fit parameters that are optimized to reproduce the potential profiles from the Poisson simulations.
+For demonstration in Fig.~\ref{e:potential_dumb}c, we use a potential depth $V_0 = 0.02$\,eV, but later $V_0$ and $\alpha$ are fit parameters that are optimized to reproduce the potential profiles from the Poisson simulations.

 The resulting energy spectrum of the flake with TIQD consists of $\sim 2000$ eigenstates where the localized quantum dot states are energetically separated from the LL$n$ energies (\cref{relLandau}).
-Supplementary Fig.~\ref{fig:QDOT_quantum_numbers} displays some of these states.
-They showcase the typical sublattice dependent structure that appears for graphene LLs at each valley $K$ or $K'$ \cite{CastroNeto2009}.
-The index $n$ describes the conventional LL wave functions and, hence, differs by one between the two sublattice components reading
+Fig.~\ref{fig:QDOT_quantum_numbers} displays some of these states.
+They showcase the typical sublattice-dependent structure that appears for graphene LLs at each valley $K$ or $K'$.\cite{CastroNeto2009} The index $n$ describes the conventional LL wave functions and, hence, differs by one between the two sublattice components reading

 with $\ket{\phi _{|n|}}$ being the classical LL wave functions.
-For $j \equiv 0$, the other component $\ket{\phi _{|n|-1}}$ vanishes.
+For $n \equiv 0$, the other component $\ket{\phi _{|n|-1}}$ vanishes.

-To analyze the calculated confined states within the TIQD, we energetically separate these sublattice structures by numerically breaking valley degeneracy with a potential in sublattice space reading $0.01\, \text{meV} \cdot \sigma_z$. \cite{Freitag2018, Freitag2016}.
+To analyze the calculated confined states within the TIQD, we energetically separate these sublattice structures by numerically breaking valley degeneracy with a potential in sublattice space reading $10\, \text{$\mu$eV} \cdot \sigma_z$.\cite{Freitag2018, Freitag2016}.

 For quantum dots with a spherical infinite mass boundary or with zig-zag boundaries of the continuum Dirac-Weyl Hamiltonian, one gets well-defined radial and azimuthal quantum numbers $n_r\in \mathbb{N}_0$ and $m\in \mathbb{Z}$, respectively, that are related to the LL index $n$ via \cite{Schnez2008}